A Full Evening of Entertainment

 See: A Full Evening of Entertainment

-“Planning a wedding” and “executing a wedding” are related but these are two different activities.
+“Planning a wedding” and “coordinating a wedding” are related but these are two different activities.
 A Master of Ceremonies is an “executive”.
-He executes announcements and in conducting the festivities along a predetermined course guides guests through the celebration.
+Throughout the celebration he executes announcements and in conducting the festivities guides the event along a planned course.
 This is certainly the case with a grand entrance.
-Getting the grand entrance right helps to establish the master of ceremonies with that audience.
+Getting the grand entrance right helps to establish the Master of Ceremonies with that audience.

 Getting the Grand Entrance Right